Concrete Adhesive

 While both products offer the same record-breaking final bond strength, choosing the right version depends on your specific concrete project:

-- Adiseal (Standard): Best for applications where you need to move or “slide” the item into the perfect position before it sets.
+- Adiseal adhesive sealant: Best for applications where you need to move or “slide” the item into the perfect position before it sets.
 It has high gap-fill and is the best choice for general concrete bonding.

 - Adiseal Hi-Grab: Best for heavy vertical items (like large stone wall claddings or heavy signs).
 It provides instant suction, usually eliminating the need for temporary supports or shoring while the adhesive cures.